 Solicitors Regulation Authority (SRA) - the SRA regulates solicitors in England and Wales.
 Their purpose is to protect the public by ensuring that solicitors meet high standards, and by acting when risks are identified.

-Striking-off/struck-off - an example is where a solicitor is struck from the roll of solicitors.
+Striking-off/struck-off - an example is where a solicitor is struck from the roll

 Tenancy - a contract between a tenant and their landlord.
 This contract can be written or verbal.
 In England and Wales there is no law to say that landlords have to provide a written tenancy agreement, but it is always a good idea to ask for one, even if the landlord is a friend or family member.